Araxeus/PNG-Upscale/README.md

 * It's possible to download only some of the models if you want (It just wont let you use them inside the program)
 * The Models folder needs to be in the same directory as the Jar/Exe to use them
 * This program is best used on PNG images
-* ⚠️ Be careful when trying to resize large pictures, it can take considerable time and resources ⚠️
+* ⚠️ Be careful when trying to resize very large pictures, it can take considerable time and resources ⚠️
 * To upscale an image you just need to choose a mode, load a picture and press start
 * Save button can be used to choose an output folder *before* you start the process
 * You can double click the text box to change from Dark <-> Light theme (disabled when upScaling)